-And if it does, how well does it work?
+And if you do, how well does it work?

 Here are some numbers from Pew’s Internet Project to get this started.

 As of January 2014:

 90% of American adults have a cell phone

 58% of American adults have a smartphone

 32% of American adults own an e-reader

 42% of American adults own a tablet computer